SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 1 Anti-Aliasing Development Journal.md

 ### What creative or technical approaches did you use or try, and how did this contribute to the outcome?

-- Did you try any new software or approaches?
-How did the effect development?

 I used Markdown for the first time to write this development log.
 Overall, writing in Markdown went well; however, I initially struggled with embedding videos and images, as well as HTML, which slowed down the documentation process.
 On the other hand, I also used Zotero for the first time to manage my references.
 Utilizing Zotero significantly streamlined the referencing process, making it quicker and more efficient.
 <br>